 Does the Cape Verde eSIM work on all islands?

 Yes, in the tourist areas of Sal, Boa Vista, and Santiago, where 4G coverage is good.
-On smaller islands like Santo Antão, Fogo, or Brava, the signal is more irregular in valleys and mountain roads, just like with any local card.
+On smaller islands like Santo Antão, Fogo, or Brava, the signal is more irregular in valleys and mountain roads, just like with any local SIM card.
 Check the specific island before purchasing.

 Can I still receive calls from Spain with the eSIM?